davymwax/Statistical-Computing/README.md

-# My First Package
+# My Work in STATS 230 Winter 2023

-A package for carrying out checks on the optimization of matrix multiplications.

-We document in the .html file the level of optimization achieved by ordering matrix and vector multiplication as A(Bv) rather than (AB)v.
+Week 1

+See matvecprod.R in the R folder.
+The vignette is saved as homework1.Rmd

+Week 2

+See mulvnorm.R, chol.beta.est.R and QR.beta.est.R in the R folder.
+The vignette is saved as homework2.Rmd